 There are lots of ways you can foster gender diversity in your theatre.
 It may feel like a big task, but there are simple changes you can make right now.

-WANT TO HOST A PANEL BY GENDER EXPLOSION?
+WANT TO HOST A PANEL OR WORKSHOP BY GENDER EXPLOSION?

 Reach out to email@example.com to inquire about hosting a discussion on Gender Inclusion for your staff, students, or faculty!